KRTechnology/kimberly-ryan-website/SANITY_SETUP.md

 **Note**: Testimonials will appear on the `/about/customer-stories` page with pagination (9 testimonials per page).

+### 8. Add Team Members

+1. Click on "Team Members" in the sidebar
+2. Add team member details:
+   - Upload professional headshot photo
+   - Enter name, position, and department
+   - Select organizational level and areas of expertise
+   - Set display order within department
+   - Choose which sections they should appear in:
+     - Toggle "Show on Leadership Section" for leadership team
+     - Toggle "Show on Management Section" for management team
+   - Add optional bio, LinkedIn, email, and contact information
+3. Toggle "Show on Website" to true to display publicly
+4. **Save and publish** (this will trigger the webhook!)

+**Note**:

+- Leadership team members appear in the top section of `/about/our-people`
+- Management team members appear in the bottom section of `/about/our-people`
+- Team members are automatically sorted by display order within each section

 ## 🔄 How It Works

 ### Data Fetching with Caching